-A standard method to visualize the result set of a user query in a Digital Library is to display a sorted list of answer objects.
+A standard method to visualize the result set of a user query in a DL is to display a sorted list of answer objects.
 Visualizing multiple object sets at once, as well as their structure and interrelationships between each other, possibly in different feature spaces, is feasible with projections from high-dimensional feature space to low-dimensional (2D) display space.
 Among other algorithms such as Principal Component Analysis and Multidimensional Scaling, the Self-Organizing Map (SOM) algorithm is a projection and vector quantization algorithm with interesting theoretical and practical properties, which is also highly suited for visualization.
-Previous work done at UNI-KN has focused on the application of the SOM algorithm for effective retrieval and visual analysis in multimedia databases.
+Previous work done at the University of Constance has focused on the application of the SOM algorithm for effective retrieval and visual analysis in multimedia databases.
 For DELOS, this work was leveraged in computing SOM projections for an image database described in different feature spaces.
-A web service was developed, which, based on the offline calculated maps, is able to render two basic SOM views, namely, U-matrices, and population density histograms (cf. the left-hand side image in Figure 5).
-Included is also a scheme for marking of query and answer objects on the map.
-The principal goal of the visualization is to support the user in analyzing and comparing the relationships between query and result sets, possibly under different feature representations.
+A web service was developed, which, based on the offline calculated maps, is able to render two basic SOM views.
+Query and result objects are marked on the map.
+The overall goal of this visualization is to support the user in analyzing and comparing the relationships between query and result sets, possibly under different feature representations.
 Furthermore, the visualization allows the user to effectively explore the contents and structure of a previously unknown data repository (visual analysis and scatter browsing).